MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/source-maps.md

 <!-- ====================================================================== -->
 ## Get started with preprocessors

-This article explains how to interact with JavaScript Source Maps in the DevTools Sources tool.  <!--For a first overview of what preprocessors are, how each may help, and how Source Maps work; see Set Up CSS & JS Preprocessors.  -->
+This article explains how to interact with JavaScript source maps in the **Sources** tool.  <!--For a first overview of what preprocessors are, how each may help, and how source maps work; see Set Up CSS & JS Preprocessors.  -->

 <!--
 no longer in original file: